grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

   certificate_request_context in that message.

 certificate_list:
 : This is a sequence (chain) of certificates.
-The sender's certificate MUST come first in the list.
+The sender's end entity certificate MUST come first in the list.
 Each following certificate SHOULD directly certify one preceding it.
 Because certificate validation requires that trust anchors be distributed independently, a certificate that specifies a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates.

+extensions:
-Valid extensions include OCSP Status extensions ([RFC6066] and [RFC6961]) and SignedCertificateTimestamps ([RFC6962]).
-Any extension presented in a Certificate message must only be presented if the associated ClientHello extension was presented in the initial handshake.
+: Valid extensions include OCSP Status extensions ({{!RFC6066}} and
+  {{!RFC6961}}) and SignedCertificateTimestamps ({{!RFC6962}}).
+Any extension
+  presented in a Certificate message must only be presented if the associated ClientHello extension was presented in the initial handshake.

 The certificate_request_context is an opaque string that identifies the certificate.
 The certificate_request_context value MUST be unique for the